harshach/streamline-1/DEVELOPER.md

 ## Run Local Instance

 1. unzip hortonworks-streamline-{project.verson}.zip
-3. cd hortonworks-streamline-{project.version}
+2. cd hortonworks-streamline-{project.version}
-4. Edit conf/streamline-dev.yaml and provide the database and credentials under the "storageProviderConfiguration".
+3. Edit conf/streamline-dev.yaml and provide the database and credentials under the "storageProviderConfiguration".
-5. If you don't want to run a DB locally , you can use InMemoryStorageManager.
+4. If you don't want to run a DB locally , you can use InMemoryStorageManager.
 You'll loose any changes if you restart the server
-6. ./bootstrap/bootstrap-storage.sh migrate dev
+5. ./bootstrap/bootstrap-storage.sh migrate dev
+6. cerberus -s schema-service
 7. ./bin/streamline start dev 8080
 8. ./bootstrap/bootstrap.sh migrate dev
 9. You should be able to access streamline by visiting http://HOST:8080/